 But all is not lost.
 There is a mercy for the fallen

-who are drawn in, weeping with the wonder of it,
+who are pulled in, weeping with the wonder of it,

-landing (if you can call it landing at all) with an implosion
+landing (if you can call it that) with an implosion

 more felt than loud, but joyous all the same.